 If you’re looking to hire a really outstanding candidate, you want someone who has a vested interest in your company’s area of engineering or software development outside of their job.
 Asking if a candidate has relevant side projects and what they use to keep up with the latest trends and news will indicate who is really passionate about what they do, which may be essential for your company.

 If you’re a business hiring for a lead engineer role, the above suggestions should have given plenty of inspiration for questions that you can structure your interview around.
 These will likely be questions for the final stage of hiring, as most candidates don’t get interviewed face-to-face until the last stage of the selection process, when the pool of applicants will have been really whittled down.

 When you’re interviewing for a lead engineer position, it’s important to consider a candidate’s attitude, personality and the way that they conduct themselves throughout the interview.
 You’re not only meeting them in person to conduct an in-depth interview, but also to get a feel for whether they will be a good fit for your company.
 It can be a good idea to get other employees to speak with them before you do, so you have a range of opinions on which to base your final judgment.

-Having a clear set of questions is a great way to structure an interview, but you should be prepared to go off-topic if something comes up that you feel needs more discussion and explanation.
+Having a clear set of final stage interview questions is a great way to structure an interview, but you should be prepared to go off-topic if something comes up that you feel needs more discussion and explanation.
 This could be because a candidate has a particular area of experience or knowledge that you want to know more about, or because a certain topic leads to lots of follow-up questions to clarify a point.